carlsonz16/MachineTeam/README.md

 *Project Advisor - Dr. Fred Annexstein*

 ## Project Abstract
-The sports betting market has seen rapid expansion due to the increased legalization of betting in multiple regions.
-This growth has been fueled by the emergence of online platforms, advanced technologies, and the widespread adoption of mobile betting applications.
-Leveraging algorithms that incorporate data from credible sources, sports betting websites provide users with a competitive edge.
-This approach facilitates well-informed betting decisions based on reliable information, leading to heightened prediction accuracy, increased success rates, and potentially greater profits.
-Furthermore, the use of trustworthy sources ensures data reliability, fostering user trust and transparency.
-Consequently, this integration of advanced algorithms and credible data contributes to a more sophisticated and reliable betting experience for enthusiasts.
+Precise Picks is an application designed to provide users with accurate player statistics and predictions to enhance their online sports betting experience.
+The motivation to development Precise Picks stems from the recent rapid expansion of the sports betting market.
+Precise Picks leverages algorithms that incorporate data from credible sources, which facilitates well-informed betting decisions based on reliable information - leading to heightened prediction accuracy, increased success rates, and potentially greater profits.

 ## Project Description